ByHelyo/naviga/README.md

 $ cargo install naviga
 ```

+A program can't change the current directory as a process can only affect its own environment.
 A shell function must be added in your shell configuration file (.bashrc, .zshrc).

-> A program can´t change the current directory as a process can only affect its own environment.
-> I agree, it's not the smartest way to do it.
+> I agree, a shell function is not the smartest way.

 ```
 function nav() {